nanmu42/robomasterpy/docs/api.rst

 Helpers for Measure
 -----------------------------

-Some helpers for measure and analyze distance from video stream.
+Some helpers for distance measure and analysis on video stream.

 .. autofunction:: robomasterpy.measure.pinhole_distance
 .. autofunction:: robomasterpy.measure.distance_decomposition